codacy/docs/docs/repositories/commits.md

 ## Commit detail

-Click a specific commit to see detailed information about the quality changes in that commit.
+Click a specific commit to see detailed information about the code quality changes introduced by that commit.

 The commit detail displays: